Chart Color Schemes

 Health outcomes in Farrer are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Farrer has below-average health outcomes, with common conditions slightly more prevalent than average across both younger and older age groups.
+Farrer shows below-average health outcomes, with common conditions slightly more prevalent than average across both younger and older age groups.
 Private health cover is exceptionally high at approximately 67% of the total population (2,525 people), compared to the national average of 55.3%.

 Frequently Asked Questions - Health